theupdateframework/specification/tuf-spec.md

 this document to decide how best to secure them.

-To replace a compromised root key or any other top-level role key, the root role signs a new root.json file that lists the updated trusted keys for the role.
-When replacing root keys, an application will sign the new root.json file with both the new and old root keys.
-Any time such a change is required, the root.json file is versioned and accessible by version number, e.g., 3.root.json.
+To replace a compromised root key or any other top-level role key, the root role signs a new <a>root.json</a> file that lists the updated trusted keys for the role.
+When replacing root keys, an application will sign the new
+<a>root.json</a> file with both the new and old root keys.
+Any time such a
+change is required, the <a>root.json</a> file is versioned and accessible by version number (e.g., 3.root.json).

 Clients that have outdated root keys can update to the latest set of trusted root keys, by incrementally downloading all intermediate root metadata